 Mar.
 12, 1988 -- NJ's win in Philly gave them a 5-0-2 season series record.
 Tom Kurvers (2-1-3) scored twice in a span of 4:14 to give NJ a 5-3 lead after Kerry Huffman scored consecutive PPGs to knot the score for Philly, 3-3.
 Mark Johnson of NJ scored on a penalty shot to give NJ a 3-1 margin.
 Brian Propp had three assists in the loss.
 The Flyers scored three PPGs.
 Kirk Muller (0-3-3) also had three points.

 Oct.
 6, 1988 -- In Paul Holmgren's debut as Flyers' head coach, Philly won the season opener 4-1 at home backed by Ron Hextall's 32 saves.
-With the score tied 1-1 in the early second period, John MacLean was tossed from the contest along with being given a five-minute high sticking major; Scott Mellanby scored on the PP. In the last minute of the middle period, Derrick Smith scored to give the Flyers an insurance tally.
+With the score tied 1-1 in the early second period, John MacLean was tossed from the contest with a high sticking major; Scott Mellanby scored on the PP. In the last minute of the middle period, Derrick Smith gave Philly a 3-1 lead.

 Nov.
 1, 1988 -- Claude Loiselle scored with 6:14 to play to lead NJ to a 3-2 home win.
 Tim Kerr and Mark Howe scored 1:11 apart to put Philly up 2-1 but jackie O'Callahan's PPG tied the game 2-2 in the middle period.
 Ron Hextall (PHI) and Sean Burke (NJD) both made 22 saves.